sanyaade-teachings/thetaStudioReload/README.md

 ## Roadmap

 HyperReload is under development, with ongoing changes/updates.

 New releases are made continously.

 Downloads are available at [hyperreload.com](http://hyperreload.com).

-An Android client app is also under development (will be followed by additional platforms).

 <!--
 With the HyperApp mobile application (under development) you get additional functionlity: